US makes new push for graphic warning labels on cigarettes

 Smoking causes more than 480,000 deaths each year in the U.S, even though smoking rates have been declining for decades.
 Approximately 14% of U.S. adults smoke, according to government figures.
 That’s down from the more than 40% of adults who smoked in the mid-60s.

 Under the 2009 law that first gave the FDA oversight of the tobacco industry, Congress ordered the agency to develop graphic warning labels that would cover the top half of cigarette packs.
-The FDA proposed nine graphic labels, including images of rotting teeth, a blackened lung and a smoker wearing an oxygen mask.
+The FDA proposed nine graphic labels, including images of rotting teeth and a smoker wearing an oxygen mask.

-But the three-judge panel ruled that the FDA’s plan violated companies’ right to free speech.
-The judges said the images were “crafted to evoke a strong emotional response,” rather than to educate or warn consumers.
+But a three-judge panel ruled that the FDA’s plan violated companies’ right to free speech.
+The judges said the images were unconstitutional because they were “crafted to evoke a strong emotional response,” rather than to educate or warn consumers.

-The FDA said it would develop a new batch of labels that wouldn’t run afoul of the First Amendment.
-When new labels didn’t appear, eight health groups sued the agency in 2016 for the “unreasonable delay.”
+The FDA said it would develop a new batch of labels, but when new ones didn’t appear, eight health groups sued the agency in 2016 for the “unreasonable delay.”

 Under a court order this year, the FDA was required to propose new labels by August, with final versions by next March.